Ecommerce Case Study: 0→ €70k in pure SEO revenue

 On-Page SEO

-One of the challenges in E-commerce SEO is turning categories into “hubs” for authority, so you can compete for more general keywords with higher search volume while also creating a silo structure that allows internal linking to flow down to product pages which then you rank for long-tail keywords.
+This allows you to compete for more general keywords with higher search volumes while also creating a silo structure that allows internal linking to flow to product pages, which you then rank for long-tail keywords.

 Sounds simple, right?

-The image is an example of optimal structure for e-commerce shops.
+The image shows what an optimal structure for e-commerce shops looks like:

 Deep Categories